angminsheng/docker-workshop/notes.md

 create a docker container that run the unit test

 using jest --watchAll to run the test as we make changes to our code

+Feedback

+having separate branch for different stages of the app

+having a multi stage build that run the test before creating a production image